cytodata/single-cell-classifier/2.process-data/README.md

 ![information graph](models/information_graph_0.9876.png)

 **Note:** The processed output data of this module is **NOT** provided in [`2.process-data/data`](/2.process-data/data`).
-Therefore, the following pipeline always needs to be run locally if one wants to use eigenvalues
+Therefore, the following pipeline always needs to be run locally if one wants to use eigenvalues.

-### Data exploration
+### Eigenvalue Exploration
 F-test on the eigen values reveals only 33 eigen values has a significant difference between at two of classes ([`see notebook`](2.process-data/2.1.analysing-eigen-values.ipynb)).
 This is done with a p-value of 0.0005.
 This low number gives use ```false positive = E(0.0005 * 2000) = E(1)```.
 Looking at the of 2 of these 33 eigen values we see these values cannot split any class very well.
 These are not a good signs for the value of eigen values.
 Well some of the data (like eNOS) is more centered as the rest this is for splitting still hard.

 ![plots](/2.process-data/results/scatterplot_eigen_value_0034_eigen_value_0040.png)